 Kyoto's bus fare system is simple: Throughout most of Kyoto where most of the famous attractions are located, you pay a fixed fare, no matter how far you go.
 Currently, you pay 230 yen for each ride (children 120 yen).
 Just drop the exact amount into the fare box next to the driver as you get off the bus.

 If you have to go further out of the city center, you may have to pay a higher fare.
-In those buses, you find a little machine at the back entrance where you draw a little ticket with the number of the current bus stop.
+In those buses (they are usually a reddish-brown color) you find a little machine at the back entrance where you draw a ticket with the number of the current bus stop upon entering.
 In the front of the bus there will be an electronic display indicating the fares by stop number.
-When you get off the bus, you pay the amount shown for the number on your little ticket at this time.
+When you get off the bus, you pay the amount shown for the number on your ticket at this time.

-Since 2016, you can also use an IC card on Kyoto's buses - simply touch the IC panel next to the driver with your card when you leave.
+Since 2016, you can also use an IC card on Kyoto's buses.
+Any Japanese IC card is accepted: ICOCA, SUICA, Manaca...
+Simply touch the IC panel next to the driver with your card when you leave.
 If your bus goes beyond the flat fare zone, you must touch the IC panel next to the back door when you enter as well.

 Kyoto is a rather small town with only two subway lines that run essentially North - South (the Karasuma line) and East - West (the Tozai line).
 However, if you count the local train lines as well, which may also partially run underground, you get quite a decent network to use for trips over longer distances.